 Directors of the CIC are:

-We are all local residents and volunteer our time.
+Everyone involved is a local resident or business and volunteers their time.
 We’re always looking for more people to get involved so we can get more input from residents and businesses on the street.
-Lots of other people get involved on an ad hoc basis be it running the Christmas markets, taking photographs or developing the website.
+Lots of other people get involved on an ad hoc basis be it running the Christmas markets, Chatsfest, taking photographs or developing the website.